victorfsf/pickleclip/README.md

 Out[3]: {'hello': 'world'}
 ```

-To copy functions, use dillcopy/dillpaste (it'll use [dill](https://github.com/uqfoundation/dill) instead of pickle):
+To copy functions or any object that the native pickle package can't handle, use dillcopy/dillpaste (it'll use [dill](https://github.com/uqfoundation/dill) instead of pickle):

 ```python
 In [1]: import pickleclip as picklec